mahmoud/sedimental/entries/what_ive_been_up_to_2025_pt1.md

 ## Showing vs Telling

-My favorite David Lynch (RIP) output isn't one of his films, it's this quote:
+Lately I've been thinking a lot about my favorite David Lynch (RIP) scene.
+It isn't from one of his films, it's this quote:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oQqp8DZ0pSg?si=dhsCqqxPMbEIsbPZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+> "The film is the talking."

 I think it perfectly captures the auteur mindset.
+Words are extraneous.
-Words are extraneous because the consummate creative expresses themselves better in their native medium.
+The consummate creative expresses themselves better in their native medium.

 Not that I mind words as a medium.
 After years of blogging and speaking, I've grown confident in my ability to tell.